columbia/VIA/README.md

 - `/dev/ttyUSB0`: Motherboard Configuration Controller (MCC) console, can be used for power cycle for the N1SDP
 - `/dev/ttyUSB1`: the regular serial port for applicatons

-To connect to the serial port, you can use [GNU Screen](https://www.gnu.org/software/screen/):
+To connect to the serial port, you can use [GNU Screen](https://www.gnu.org/software/screen/), for example:

 ```
-screen /dev/ttyUSB0 115200
+screen /dev/ttyUSB1 115200
 ```

 #### 2.2.1 GNU Screen 101

 Below is a simple instruction for GNU Screen.
 You may refer to the manual page for more information.